piklprado/hoi-trees-public/README.md

 Welcome!
 This is a repository for the data and results in
 > Lai, H. R., Chong, K. Y., Yee, A. T. K., Mayfield, M. M., & Stouffer, D. B. (2021).
 Non-additive biotic interactions improve predictions of tropical tree growth and impact community size structure. *Ecology*. doi: 10.1101/2020.09.16.300616

+# Usage

+The main script that reads the data and then reproduces the results is `code/main.R`.
+If you only need the data, please see `data/mandai_clean.csv`.

 # Citation